asambl docs

 • The privacy lock.
 Every entry has a lock.
 A locked entry is private: it is left out of search, kept away from AI agents, and gets no inline AI edits.
 Use it for anything you want to keep entirely to yourself.

 • Inline AI.
 On an unlocked entry, you can select a passage and ask asambl to rework it in place.
-As everywhere else in asambl, only the text of that request goes to the managed AI endpoint, and only when AI is on.
+Only the text of that request goes to the managed AI endpoint, and only when AI is on.
 A locked entry never does.

 Mood tracking is available too.
-Turn it on in Settings, then tag each entry with how the day felt.
+Turn it on in Settings, under Journal, then tag each entry with how the day felt.

 The Journal panel